javaplus/MadScientist/resources/PartsList.md

 #### Lighting:
 - 2 RGB LEDs
-- 4 20cm or 10cm super flexible wires
+- 4 20cm or 10cm male to female